9 Ways to Divide Your Garden

 9. Pop in a pergola

-To add shade or protection from the elements you might want to add an area with some walls or roofing.
-A pergola, whether walled or open, can act as a seating area, lounge area or entertaining area.
-You can even use trellis as the walls so it’s lovely and airy.
-And it can be positioned literally anywhere in your garden – right bang smack in the middle, on grass, decking or stone, or even in the corner of a deck.
-Then you can go nuts on decorating the space to really make it pop by adding furniture, textiles, and lights.
+If you want to create a shaded area where you and your family and friends are protected from the elements, adding a walled or roofed area is a great idea.
+A pergola, whether walled or open, can act as a seating, lounge or entertaining area.
+You can even use trellis as walls so that the area is lovely and airy.
+The pergola can be installed literally anywhere in your garden – bang smack in the middle of the backyard, on grass, decking or stone, or even in the corner of a deck.
+Once positioned in your ideal location, you can really make the area ‘pop’ by decorating it with furniture, textiles and lights.